vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   and it may only be possible to book 3+ weeks in advance.

-* (local IM pre / good time of day and day of week; recovery / general energy conservation): Preferable date / time: Friday 3 PM (but confirm free on both personal and work calendar); this minimizes interference with my day job and the time is usually free.
-Another reason to do Friday rather than Wednesday is that vaccines impose greater recovery costs than many other medical procedures, so having a vaccine on a Friday allows for less interference with day job during the recovery process.
+* (local IM pre / good time of day and day of week; recovery / general energy conservation): Preferable date / time: Friday or Saturday 3 PM (but confirm free on both personal and work calendar); this minimizes interference with my day job and the time is usually free.
+Another reason to do Friday or Saturday rather than Wednesday is that vaccines impose greater recovery costs than many other medical procedures, so having a vaccine on a Friday or Saturday allows for less interference with day job during the recovery process (as the next day is off work).

 * (local IM pre / free time; regional IM pre / busyness) Check for appointments and other commitments on the day of booking or the two